cjoo03/CPSC/C++/StudentDatabaseClone/README.txt

-1. Personal Information
-a.
-Chris Joo
-b.
-2395418
-c. cjoo@chapman.edu
-d.
-CPSC 350-03
-e.
-Assignment 5

-2. Files Submitted

-BST.h
-DoublyList.h
-Faculty.cpp
-Faculty.h
-FacultyDatabase.cpp
-FacultyDatabase.h
-Menu.cpp
-Menu.h
-Student.cpp
-Student.h
-main.cpp

-3. No known compile or runtime errors
+No known compile or runtime errors

 4. References Used
 - https://www.geeksforgeeks.org/friend-class-function-cpp/#